 Proper dental care is directly linked to your pet’s overall quality of life.
 Dental disease, in both cats and dogs, is one of the most common medical conditions seen by veterinarians.
 Dental disease can lead to more serious health issues including heart, liver, and kidney disease.
 If your pet is suffering from any of the following conditions, we recommend that you schedule an appointment as soon as possible.

 - Cracked, broken, or loose teeth

 - Difficulty or pain when chewing or eating

 Our Dental Care Services

 During your pet’s dental visit, Dr. Jaimie will examine your pet’s oral cavity and perform any necessary lab work and diagnostic testing.
-Depending upon the level of your dog or cat’s dental disease, and their overall health and demeanor, she will then perform either an anesthesia-free or anesthetized cleaning.
-In cases where anesthesia is used, we will utilize the safest protocols, including carefully monitoring your pet before, during, and after the cleaning.
+Depending upon the level of your dog or cat’s dental disease, and their overall health and demeanor, she will then perform a cleaning.
+We use the safest protocols, including carefully monitoring your pet before, during, and after the cleaning.

 Dental Care Begins at Home